Business Loans

 Content was accurate at the time of publication.

 Seller financing makes buying or selling a business easier: It’s a loan from the seller to the buyer to help pay for the purchase.
 Seller financing, also called owner financing or seller carryback, must be paid back over time with interest, but it could mean the difference between getting a deal done or walking away from the table.
-We’ll guide you through the pros and cons for both sellers and buyers to help you decide if it could work for you.

-After making a cash down payment of between 30% to 60% of the purchase price, buyers may choose to finance the rest with seller financing, sometimes in combination with loans from traditional lenders or other sources.
+After making a cash down payment of 30% to 60% of the purchase price, buyers may finance the rest with seller financing, sometimes in combination with loans from traditional lenders or other sources.
 Because the seller is taking on repayment risk, they usually require a credit report, business references or other evidence of buyer creditworthiness.

 Seller financing of a business purchase requires at least two important contracts: